 Constitution, Structure and Coverage

-It consists of a general court of appeals and nine regional courts.
-The general court tries appeals to decisions or orders by the civil and criminal courts.
-On the other hand, regional courts of appeal hear those from other courts of first instance in regions 1-IX.
+It consists of a general court of appeals and nine Thai regional courts.
+The general court tries appeals to decisions or orders by the Thailand civil and criminal courts.
+On the other hand, Thai regional courts of appeal hear those from other courts of first instance in regions 1-IX.
 The court president as the chief justice is assisted by the vice presidents in operating this court.

 Section 219 of the 2007 Constitution confers to this court also the power to try election issues, such as revocation of election rights of local councils and administrators.
 A quorum requires a minimum of three justices.
 Each court has a research justice division composed of research judges who assist justices in the examination of case facts and issues.
 These research judges further discuss legal research or information with the justices for purposes of uniformity and fair verdicts.
-This court hears both civil and criminal cases.
+This court hears both Thailand civil and criminal cases.

 Appeals for Specialized Cases